oracle/tribuo/docs/Internals.md

 have an id number less than or equal to the previous feature, even after hashing.

+The `Output` subclasses are defined so that `Output.equals` and `Output.hashCode` only care about the Strings stored in each `Output`.
+This is so that a `Label(name="POSITIVE",value=0.6)` is considered equal to a `Label(name="POSITIVE",value=1.0)`, and so the `OutputInfo` which stores the `Output`s in a hashmap has a consistent view of the world.
+Comparing two outputs for total equality (i.e. including any values) should be done using `Output.fullEquals()`.
+This approach works well for classification, anomaly detection and clustering, but for regression tasks, any `Regressor` is considered equal to any other `Regressor` if they share the same output dimension names which is rather confusing.
+A refactor which changed this behaviour on the `Regressor` would lead to unfortunate interactions with the other `Output` subclasses, and would involve a backwards incompatible change to the `OutputInfo` implementations stored inside every `Model`.
+We plan to fix this behaviour when we've found an alternate design which ensures consistency, but until then this pattern should be followed for any new `Output` implementations.

 It's best practice not to modify an `Example` after it's been passed to a `Dataset` except by methods on that dataset.
 This allows the `Dataset` to track the feature values, and ensure the metadata is up to date.
 It's especially